 The team of volunteers behind Erw Dewi / Dewi’s Acre, welcome you to St Davids new community garden!

-This wonderful new community garden is the result of an exciting collaboration between EcoDewi, a local environmental community group, and St Davids Cathedral.
+St Davids community garden is the result of a collaboration between EcoDewi, a local environmental community group, and St Davids Cathedral.
 Following conversations between the two organisations in early 2020, work began in November 2020 to begin clear this unused and overgrown space in order to create a garden that could grow fruit and vegetables, be a haven for wildlife and be a welcoming space for locals and visitors.